 Devices in the supply chain should also be tested and certified by an independent evaluation laboratory to ensure they are implemented with security best practices and align to industry standards and regulations.
 Independent certification removes any doubts about the claim companies are making regarding their IoT security, helping to ease concerns about connected devices and providing assurances for customers and the wider ecosystem.

-The PSA Certified 2021 Security report found that 42% of tech decision-makers identified a lack of understanding as the biggest challenge regarding IoT security.
+The PSA Certified Security Report has repeatedly found that many companies are not satisfied with the level of security expertise in-house, and have many gaps in their skillset.
 To combat this it’s vital that we see more collaboration between the ecosystem: validate your ideas and thoughts by working with other security experts in their field, work to best practices by following industry backed security frameworks that map to standards and requirements, and rely on independent certifications as a measure of assurance.

 How Can PSA Certified Help?